Welcome to the 2027 Egypt Solar Eclipse Retreat!

 Included in the Price of your journey:

-• Four nights in the luxurious, five-star Mena House Hotel which overlooks the pyramids
+Four nights in the luxurious, five-star Steigenberger Hotel which overlooks the pyramids and is located directly across from the GEM (Grand Egyptian Museum)

-• Visit to the new Cairo Muesem, Khan Al-Khalili Market and Gamal’s Oil Shop
+Visit to the new Cairo Muesem and Khan Al-Khalili Market

 Not included in the price of your journey

-View of the Pyramids from the luxurious Mena House Hotel
+View of the Pyramids from the luxurious Steigenberger Hotel

-• International Airfare to and from Egypt.
-We recommend that you fly into Cairo International Airport, arriving no later than 5pm on December 2, 2021.
-You will be met by a friendly, English-speaking representative from our tour company, Soul of Egypt Travel who will greet you upon disembarking your aircraft and walk you through the arrival process (passport stamping, etc).
-This representative will then transport you to the luxurious Mena House Hotel.
+International Airfare to and from Egypt.
+We recommend that you fly into Cairo International Airport, arriving no later than 1pm on July 30, 2027.
+You will be met by a friendly, English-speaking representative from our tour company, Kemet Travel.
+This representative will greet you upon disembarking your aircraft and walk you through the arrival process (passport stamping, etc).
+They will then transport you to the luxurious Steigenberger Hotel.

 SEVERAL PAYMENT PLANS ARE AVAILABLE!
 CLICK HERE TO REGISTER NOW.